netlify/staticgen/content/projects/cmints.md

   - MIT
 templates:
   - EJS
-description: CMS and Static Content Generator created with the internationalization in mind.
+description: CMS and Static Site Generator created with the internationalization in mind.
-startertemplaterepo: Manvel/cmints-website
 ---

-CMintS is a CMS and Static Content Generator that has been implemented with the Internationalization in mind.
+CMintS is a CMS and Static Site Generator that has been implemented with the Internationalization in mind.
 CMintS is quite easy to [install and use](https://cmints.io/documentation).

 # Features